 Venous ulcers are painful, and they’re slow to heal.
 Without diligent care, they progressively worsen, putting you at risk for an infection.
-Adam Phillips, DO, TC Lackey II, DO, and their team at Florida Lakes Vein Center provide expert wound care and work with you to ensure optimal healing.
+TC Lackey II, DO, and their team at Florida Lakes Vein Center provide expert wound care and work with you to ensure optimal healing.
 To schedule an appointment, use online booking or call the office in Venice or Lakewood Ranch, Florida.

 Although venous ulcers begin as a small, painful area, they quickly become inflamed and progressively worsen into a large open sore.
 Ongoing ulcers put you at risk for problems like skin and bone infections.